 My web map has symbology I used from smart mapping tools.
-Do these symbols translate to Adobe Illustrator?
+Do these styles carry over into Adobe Illustrator?

-No. Although the extension does allow you to use the smart mapping functionality, there are some considerations to be aware of.
+No. Although the extension does allow you to use the smart mapping capability, there are some limitations.

 If you installed version 1.5 (or later) using a setup file that you downloaded from the Esri website, when a new update is available, you'll see a notification message in the Mapboard window after you sign in.
 You can choose whether to update immediately or at a later time.

-Your account is renewed and payment automatically charged each month until you request that your account be cancelled, which you can request via the Account Management page.
+Your account is renewed and payment automatically charged each month until you request that your account be cancelled, which you can request via the account management page (click the Account button on the Mapboards or Compilation window and click Manage Account).
 Your credit card is authorized three days before the term end date.
 An email is sent during the authorization of the credit card and an invoice email is sent once the order is processed.
 Your access is extended for 30 days from the start date.